Time

 Group Size

-- Short and scenic 6 km walk on the historic Nakasendo Trail, with mostly flat terrain—just like travelers in the Edo period.
+- Scenic 6 km walk on the historic Nakasendo Trail, mostly flat.

-- Walk through beautiful satoyama landscapes: a harmonious mix of forests, rice fields, and rural scenery.
+- Walk through satoyama: forests, rice fields, and rural views.

-- Guided by local residents who share personal stories and offer meaningful cultural connections.
+- Guided by residents who share stories and foster real connections.

 Course Details